rust-lang/rust-wiki-backup/Note-style-guide.md

 * Acronyms should be camel case, too: `Uuid`, not `UUID`.
 * Functions, methods, and variables should be `lowercase_with_underscores` where it helps readability.
 * Static variables should be in `ALL_CAPS`.
-* Constructors are methods called `new` or `new_with_more_details`.
+* Constructors should be methods called `new` or `new_with_more_details`.
-* Constructors that simply convert from another type are methods called `from_foo`.
+* Constructors that simply convert from another type should be methods called `from_foo`.
 * When writing a binding to an external library, put the raw C bindings in a module called `ffi` (rather than `ll`).
 Do not create high-level bindings called `hl`.
-* lifetime names are lowercase and are often simply 'a
+* lifetime names should be lowercase and are often simply 'a

 ## Trait naming

 - trait examples: Copy, Owned, Const, Add, Sub, Num, Shr, Index, Encode, Decode, Reader, Writer, GenericPath
 - extension traits: FooUtil.
 However, prefer default methods to extension traits.
-- avoid words with suffixes (able, etc). try to use transitive verbs, nouns, and then adjectives in that order
+- avoid words with suffixes (able, etc).
+Try to use transitive verbs, nouns, and then adjectives in that order.

 ## Converting between types
 Functions for converting between types should attempt to follow this: